kierenAW/public_datasets/README.md

 # Public Datasets
-This is a list of publicly availalbe  datasets that may interest to researchers, remember to check the licence and use restrictions for each dataset.
+This is a list of publicly available datasets that may be of interest to researchers.

+Please remember to check the licences and ethical/legal restrictions on the use of each dataset.

 New datasets are welcome please submit a [pull request](https://github.com/kierenAW/public_datasets/pulls)